 Access into a small hallway with bench seat and ample coat hooks.
 This accesses directly into the sitting room, sofa, two armchairs, Smart TV, inglenook fireplace with wood burner (logs supplied).
 Dining space with seating for 4.

 Kitchen with electric ceramic hob, electric oven, large fridge/freezer, dishwasher, condenser washer/dryer, microwave, small breakfast bar with stools.

 Summer room/porch (no heating) with seating and dining table, which leads out to a multi-level patio and parking area.

 Bedroom one with king size bed, chest of drawers, side tables, hanging hooks.

 Family bathroom with bath with shower over, heated towel rail.

 Bedroom two with zip and link beds which can be configured to a 6' super king bed or 3' twin beds, side tables, wardrobe with storage and hanging space.

 There is a private garden to the front and rear of the property which is fully enclosed.
 There is a patio garden to the rear.
 The cottage is semi-detached, adjoining one other cottage and directly faces Aydon Castle.

 There is private parking for two cars to the rear of the cottage.

 Babies & children

 A travel cot and highchair can be provided on request.

-Two dogs are welcome.
+Two dogs are welcome with a charge of £20 per dog.
 Dogs are not permitted upstairs or on the furniture.
 An outside tap is available.
 Please note that the area around the house is farmland and it is essential that dogs are well controlled and kept on leads to ensure they do not present any hazard to farm animals.

 Bed linen and towels are provided along with hand soaps and shower wash.
 A hairdryer is provided in each bedroom.